Loysville Youth Dev Center

 |Students by Grade|

-- Loysville Youth Dev Center's student:teacher ratio of 5:1 has stayed the same over five school years.
+- Loysville Youth Dev Center's student:teacher ratio of 5:1 has decreased from 6:1 over five school years.

 |Student : Teacher Ratio||5:1||15:1|

 |School District Name||Loysville Youth Dev Center School District|